-I recently looked out the window of the little red house and this is what I saw.
+I recently looked out the window of the little red house and this is what I observed.
 The sun had faded the wood sufficiently to make this pair of owls visible.
 I was honestly quite surprised and amazed that the boards created these two owls.
 Six years ago we had purchased the boards at town, loading them into the trailer, then unloading them at the farm.
 They were stacked awaiting time for us to build the purposed fence.
 When we decided where we would be using the lumber, it was once again loaded on a trailer and re stacked on the east side of the house where the fence would be constructed.

 Was it happenstance?

 Or was it meant to be?

 We have had many broods (parliament is the correct word for a group of owls) raised in the big trees surrounding the farm.
 In the evenings the owls leave their nest and hunt for the plentiful mice we always seem to have.
 I counted eight young owlets 2 summers ago.
 I recently took my grand-daughter for an owl hunt and sure enough there were 5 large horned owls sleeping in the trees.
 I guess a few of them didn't survive.
 The first 2 years in an owl's life is the most precarious.
 Owls don't reproduce until they are 2-3 years old so I am hoping to find several nests of them this summer.
 Owls usually occupy other large birds nest rather than building their own, hopefully they will run off some of the crows we have hanging around.
 Sometimes we are even fortunate enough to have several burrows of ground owls.